bibleup/docs/docs/plugins/browser-extension.md

 # BibleUp Browser Extension
 There is an official BibleUp browser extension for Chromium-based browsers that can be used on any website.
-The extension is available for installation on the Chrome store. <br><br> We only support Chromium-based browsers (Chrome, Edge, Opera, Brave, Valvadi, e.t.c) for the meantime.
+The extension is available for installation on the Chrome store. <br><br> We only support Chromium-based browsers (Chrome, Edge, Opera, Brave, Valvadi, e.t.c).
 The extension will be made compatible with Mozilla Firefox in future releases.

 ## Installation
-Follow these steps to install the BibleUp extension.
+Follow these steps to install BibleUp extension.
 1. Visit the extension Web page.
 2. Click the **Add to Chrome** button.
 3. In the confirmation box, approve the requested permissions and click **Add Extension**